QED effects in quadratic Zeeman splitting in highly charged hydrogen-like ions: Quadratic Zeeman effect

 The leading-order contribution to $\gbb$ is given by:

-where the summation runs over the complete Dirac spectrum excluding the reference state $\ket{a}$, and we have introduced the dimensionless operator $\Umag = \Vm /(\mub B) = [\bm{r}\times \balpha]_z$.
-The correction of first order in $\alpha$, $\gqd{10}$, is given by the sum of the self-energy and vacuum-polarization corrections,
+where the summation runs over the complete Dirac spectrum excluding the reference state $\ket{a}$, and we have introduced the dimensionless operator $\Umag = \Vm /(\mub B) = [\bm{r}\times \balpha]_z$. {Here and in what follows, we omit the dependence of $g^{(2)}$ on $M_J$ for brevity.} The correction of first order in $\alpha$, {$\gqd{1}$}, is given by the sum of the self-energy and vacuum-polarization corrections,

 and represents the main topic of the present work.
 In the following section, we proceed with the discussion of the corresponding contributions.